giovastabile/dtcc/docs/usage.rst

 Usage
 =====

+This section provides an overview of the usage and capabilities of DTCC Platform.
+For more details, refer to the :ref:`Demos` and :ref:`API Reference`.

 Downloading demo data
 ---------------------

-DTCC Platform provides a number of demo data sets that can be used to test and evaluate the platform.
+DTCC Platform provides a number of demo data sets that can be used for demos and testing.

 To download the demo data sets, run the following command::